bofrim/gorch/README.md

 ## TODO

+### MVP

+- [ ] a way to query available resource groups on a tester
+- [ ] some basic form of auth even if it's just a shared secret that gets generated at node/orch startup
+- [ ] resource groups to specify the number of actions allowed to be running within the group (i.e. should be able to run status action if there is a long running worker action). should also work with adhoc actions

 ### High Priority

 - [ ] Setup centralized logging for nodes so logs will be accessible through the orchestrator even if the node is offline
 - [ ] Generate TLS certs on the fly (simplify setup/dependencies)
-- [ ] some basic form of auth even if it's just a shared secret that gets generated at node/orch startup
 - [ ] Ability to list currently running actions (with info about them; params, age, etc)
 - [ ] Ability to kill a running action
 - [ ] a front end for the orchestrator and nodes
-- [ ] number of actions running to be specified on a group of actions rather than the entire node (i.e. should be able to run status action if there is a long running worker action)

 ### Nice to have